 - They can't mediate drama between you and another user.
 If the other user is breaking ToS in some way, please report them using the official site--other partners included.
 If they are not actually breaking ToS, and are just annoying you, we strongly advise that you do your best to ignore them, as you might a common stream troll.
 We also urge you to resist ranting in stream, as this only furthers the drama for you, and it does damage to your professional image and the representation of our brand.
 Lead by example, be the streamer you want others to be.

 - They can't discuss any internal interactions between Mixer and any other streamer.
-If, for example, you had another streamer berating you on stream and sending their viewers to harass you in yours, you'll need to report them with the link to their VoD, and allow the Enforcement team to handle it.
+If, for example, you had another streamer berating you on stream and sending their viewers to harass you in yours, you'll need to report them with the link to their VoD, and allow the Guardian team to handle it.
 Your partner manager will not be able to comment on the investigation or actions taken, to be fair to all, this is kept purely confidential as a policy.

 How can I make my Partner Manager's day?

 This is a really great question that we get asked sometimes, so we figured we'd answer it publicly.
 Partner managers pour their heart and soul into the care of their partners, working weird hours and constantly looking for ways to make their partners' lives better.
 If you want to show some appreciation, here are a couple ideas: